ryanbekhen/feserve/README.md

 publicDir: build
 ```

 With the above configuration, feserve will run on port `8000` and `public/` as its public directory.
+To see more details [here](docs/configuration-id.md).

 ## Usage